gusew/cate/README.md

 ## Build CATE with disabled memory metering
 Measuring the memory footprint of algorithms can be disabled by building the CATE framework with the preprocessor directive 'MEMTRACE_DISABLED'.
-In order to build CATE with deactivated memory metering, just use the makefile target build_all_time_only':
+In order to build CATE with deactivated memory metering, just use the makefile target 'build_all_time_only':

         $ make clean
         $ make build_all_time_only